Guttman Landau: Sfatul period and interwar

+Holocaust era

 In April 1940, almost a year into World War II, the Romanian Army staged a general mobilization in defense of the national borders.
 In that context, Landau represented Chișinău's Israelite Community on the city board for providing relief to the families of new recruits.
 In June 1940, the Soviet Union staged its occupation of Bessarabia.
 This was received as a shock in Romania, where an Axis-aligned regime took over, with Ion Antonescu at its helm.
 Over the following months, the regime, which inherited and enforced antisemitic laws passed in the late 1930s, constructed a conspiracy theory, blaming Jews for the Soviet occupation and for alleged acts of terror.
 The allegations were immediately disproved by community leaders such as Horia Carp and Wilhelm Filderman, but, as historian Dennis Deletant writes, "these details [...] had little impact on the officers and men of the Romanian army of 1940.
 The whole anti-Semitic argument rested on a total denial of these facts."
 According to Landau's later testimony, some of his fellow Chișinău Jews, possibly including members of his own family, were actually deported to the Gulag under Soviet rule.

 On June 22, 1941, Romania joined in Germany's surprise attack on the Soviet Union, and retook Bessarabia.
 The Jews of Chișinău were trapped under a military occupation, and had to move into a Ghetto, delineated in the late days of July.
 On August 1 the Ghetto Committee was created by the Romanians.
 It had Landau as its president, with Avraham Șapira and E. Bittman assisting him, and 19 other intellectuals serving as regular members.
 Landau personally obtained that he be allowed to open a bakery and a hospital (the latter of which was staffed by the Army), and negotiated the conditions of forced labor by the Jewish captives.
 The situation soon deteriorated, with food becoming scarce and some 15 or 30 people dying each day within the Ghetto.
 The hospital was also dismantled, with the Army taking back its donations for reasons of "military expediency".
 By August, Jewish labor squadrons were randomly murdered by the soldiers.
 In one such incident, Captain Radu Ionescu ordered his machine-gun company to fire into a crowd of Jewish workers.